Pocahontas County, West Virginia: History

 When Andrew Lewis, early American pioneer, surveyor, and soldier from Virginia, came to survey one of the land grants for the Greenbrier Company in 1751, he found Jacob Marlin and Stephen Sewell living where Marlinton later developed.
 They had come from Frederick, Maryland, in 1749 and are considered to be the first European settlers in this region of Virginia.
 They built their original cabin where Marlin Run met Knapp's Creek.
 Lewis had found Sewell living in a large hollow sycamore tree near the cabin.
 This area is now between Eighth and Ninth avenues and Eighth and Ninth streets of Marlinton.

 This area was reserved by the nations of the Iroquois Confederacy as a hunting ground, by right of their conquest of tribes that had been in the area.
-The American Indians resisted Europeans moving into the area.
+These American Indians resisted European settlement in the lands they had taken.
 A treaty of 1758 by Great Britain confirmed the land west of the Allegheny Mountains to the Indians and forbade his Majesty's subjects from settling or hunting here.

-But the white settlers continued to encroach onto the Indian land, sparking many raids and massacres between the groups.
-After the Revolution, the Indian squabbles quieted and the settlers' land claims were secured in an orderly manner.
+But the British settlers continued to move into the Indian hunting grounds, making them a target for many raids and massacres.
+After the Revolution, the Indians migrated west, and the settlers' land claims were made regular.

 During the Civil War Pocahontas County voted to secede from the United States by a vote of 360 to 13 and supported the state government in Richmond.
-The county contained 907 men of military age (15-50 years old) and provided nearly 700 men to the Confederate army and levied $15,000 for armaments.
-Farming and harvesting crops soon became difficult due to enlistments, and many of the county's 252 enslaved population fled during Union troop movements through the county.
+The county contained 907 men of military age (15–50 years old) and provided nearly 700 men to the Confederate army and levied $15,000 for armaments.
+Farming and harvesting crops soon became difficult due to enlistments, and many of the county's 252 slaves fled during Union troop movements through the county.
 Some Unionist refugees who had fled to Upshur County enlisted in the 10th West Virginia Infantry Regiment.
 The battles of Cheat Mountain and Camp Allegheny took place in the county in 1861, and in 1863 the battle of Droop Mountain occurred, resulting in a Union victory.